chryzsh/DarthSidious/general/bloodhound.md

 ### Mapping AD with BloodHound

+**Update march 2018:** Bloodhound has been released in version 1.5 which now includes GPO enumeration.
+More to come regarding this.

 One of the glorious design features of AD is that everyone in the domain needs to know where everything is.
 So when you get user credentials and/or a shell, you can basically map the entire domain without breaking any rules.
 Any user can query Active Directory for computers, domain controllers, groups and sessions.

 Now we can use this brilliant feature to collect a ton of information and create a cool GUI map of the entire AD which can be queried using BloodHound.
-Do the following:
+There are two software requirements, you need Bloodhound and a database to store.
+The recommended choice is neo4j, see below.

+### Installing neo4j

 * [Install neo4j](https://neo4j.com/developer/kb/how-do-i-enable-remote-https-access-with-neo4j-30x/) [Community Edition](https://neo4j.com/download/community-edition/) manually from their [website](https://neo4j.com/download/?ref=hro) , not through apt.
 * [http://neo4j.com/download/other-releases/\#releases](http://neo4j.com/download/other-releases/#releases)